-They are also more able to switch off negative thoughts patterns when they want to, which makes them bounce back quicker after an argument.
+They are also more able to switch off negative thought patterns when they want to, which makes them bounce back quicker after an argument.
 That means that secure people have stronger control of their emotional selves, and they don’t keep a grudge for days on end.

-Definitely something we should all want to emulate.
+Definitely something we might want to emulate.

 Secure Attachment Examples

 I love the idea that a picture is worth a thousand words.

 And a good video is worth a thousand pictures.

 These video examples will clarify for you what’s a secure attachment:

 #1.
 Not Afraid of Emotional Pain

 Secure doesn’t mean cool, loving and loved all the times.

 It also means asking for the truth when that truth might hurt.
 It’s the power of vulnerability.